LiaPlayground/e-Learning-2019/README.md

 Some might adapt the question to handle the ambiguity in this case.
 But let us try out what LiaScript has to offer.
-It is either possible to add hints, by adding question-marks in double brackets and let the user decide if he needs help, by clicking on the associated button in the rendered course.
-The optional `script`-tag allows to check the input, in this case to trim it and to transform it lower-case and finally to compare it with different allowed solution.
+It is either possible to add hints, by adding question-marks in double brackets and let the user decide if he needs help, by clicking onto the associated button in the rendered course.
+The optional `script`-tag allows to check the input, in this case to trim it and to transform it lower-case and finally to compare it with different possible solution.
 Therefor the `@input`-macro gets replaced by the current user input.
 The trailing Markdown-blocks surrounded by two lines of stars show a more detailed explanation, which appears either if the user input was correct or if the user clicked onto the resolve button.

                                 {{1-2}}
 *******************************************************************************